matomo-org/device-detector/README.md

 Created by the [Piwik team](http://piwik.org/team/), Michał Gaździk, and contributors.

-## Contribute
+Together we can build the best Device Detection library.

-We are looking forward to your contributions and pull requests.
-Together we can build the best Device Detection library!
+We are looking forward to your contributions and pull requests!